-The amino acids found in protein form the basic building blocks for cell development.
+The amino acids found in proteins form the basic building blocks for cell development.
 You use protein every day of your life to build and create new cells.
-During pregnancy, especially in the second and third tremesters when your baby is growing the fastest, your body uses these ameno acids to create the cells that make your baby’s body.
+During pregnancy, especially in the second and third trimesters when your baby is growing the fastest, your body uses these amino acids to create the cells that make your baby’s body.

 So how much do you actually need?
 Well about 25 grams per day more than you needed before you were pregnant… generally between 75-100 grams per day during pregnancy depending on your body weight.